-Piu Eatwell is a non-fiction writer based in Paris, France.
-She writes books and articles on an eclectic mix of subjects including historical true crime, adult and children's books, Paris, and French lifestyle.
+Piu Eatwell is a writer based in Paris, France.
+She writes books and articles on an eclectic mix of subjects including true crime, adult and children's books, Paris, and French lifestyle.
+She likes to think she is not a writer in any particular genre, but rather writes books which need to be written.
+Her books have been shortlisted for awards including the Goodreads Readers' Choice Awards, translated into half a dozen languages, and optioned for film and television.

 Piu graduated from Oxford University ‘summa cum laude’, with a starred First Class degree.
 She subsequently worked as a lawyer in top litigation firms in the UK and France, and as a television producer for the BBC and other TV companies.

-When not delving in history archives or writing about her adopted country, Piu lives in Paris and renovates dilapidated apartments.
+When not delving in history archives or writing books, Piu lives in Paris and renovates dilapidated apartments.
 She is married with three children.
+For regular news and updates, follow her on Twitter or Facebook.